ameerkat/drupal-content-reservation/readme.markdown

 * Throw a serialized json error on invalid query (returns empty array now)
 * Consider change url scheme to work off of get params instead of url slugs for json queries
 * Consider making a separate database table for content calendar colors as these may get large
-* Append content_reservation_ to the beginning of all functions
-* Add a main page that lists all content type and map it to a url
 * Make exclusion an array of ids vs singular id in the conflict lookup